hisorange/inductor/readme.md

 Gonna track the implemented and missing features with all the generic capabilities.

-- Create: Can create the feature from the blueprint
+- Create: Can create the feature from the schema
-- Read: Can read the state from the database into a blueprint
+- Read: Can read the state from the database into a schema
 - Update: Can modify the state
 - Delete: Can remove the feature from the database